wp-plugins/simplemap/readme.txt

 == Changelog ==

+= 1.1.3 =
+* Fixed bug: "Get Directions" link in location's info bubble no longer inserts "null" in the destination address
+* Fixed bug: Single quotes in a location's name and address are no longer preceded by a backslash in the results display

 = 1.1.2 =
 * Fixed bug: Javascript code was breaking map functionality and the Geocode Address button in the General Options (Internet Explorer/Firefox only)